Saint-Leu, Réunion

 Saint-Leu ([sɛ̃ lø]) is a commune in the French overseas department of Réunion.
 It is located on the west coast of the island of Réunion.

+History

+The Hôtel de Ville was remodelled, with an extra floor, in 1847.

 Geography

 Climate

 Saint-Leu has a humid subtropical climate (Köppen climate classification Cwa) closely bordering on a subtropical highland climate (Cwb).
 The average annual temperature in Saint-Leu is 19.2 C. The average annual rainfall is 1068.8 mm with January as the wettest month.
 The temperatures are highest on average in February, at around 22.2 C, and lowest in August, at around 16.4 C. The highest temperature ever recorded in Saint-Leu was 30.9 C on 10 January 2007; the coldest temperature ever recorded was 8.5 C on 10 September 1975.